 Nicholas Collon is Founder and Principal Conductor of Aurora Orchestra.
-He is also Principal Guest Conductor of the Gürzenich Orchestra in Cologne, and Chief Conductor and Artistic Advisor at the Residentie Orkest in The Hague and Principal Guest Conductor of the Gürzenich Orchestra Cologne.
+He is also Principal Guest Conductor of the Gürzenich Orchestra in Cologne, and Chief Conductor and Artistic Advisor of the Residentie Orkest in The Hague until 2021, when he starts as Chief Conductor of the Finnish Radio Symphony Orchestra.
 Prior to founding Aurora in 2004, Nick had a wide-ranging musical training, as viola player, organist, pianist and singer.
 He met many of the Aurora players as a viola player in the National Youth Orchestra of Great Britain, and went on to be organ scholar at Clare College, Cambridge, where he played as an accompanist and continuo player under conductors such as Sir John Eliot Gardiner, Réné Jacobs and Ivor Bolton.

 In addition to his work with Aurora, Nicholas is in demand as a guest conductor with other ensembles in the UK and abroad.
-A regular guest with the Philharmonia, City of Birmingham Symphony Orchestra, BBC Philharmonic and Gurzenich Orchestra, in recent seasons he has also worked with the Deutsches Symphonie-Orchester Berlin; Zurich Tonhalle; Brussels Philharmonic; Hallé Orchestra; Orchestre national du Capitole de Toulouse; Danish National Symphony Orchestra; Orchestre National de Lyon; Bamberg Symphony Orchestra; Scottish Chamber Orchestra; Warsaw Philharmonic; Academy of Ancient Music; London Sinfonietta and Ensemble Intercontemporain, and collaborated with artists such as Ian Bostridge, Angelika Kirchschlager, Vilde Frang, Pekka Kuusisto, Francesco Piemontesi, Steven Isserlis and Jean-Efflam Bavouzet.
+A regular guest with the Philharmonia, City of Birmingham Symphony Orchestra, and BBC Philharmonic, in recent seasons he has also worked with the Deutsches Symphonie-Orchester Berlin; Zurich Tonhalle; Brussels Philharmonic; Hallé Orchestra; Orchestre national du Capitole de Toulouse; Danish National Symphony Orchestra; Orchestre National de Lyon; Bamberg Symphony Orchestra; Scottish Chamber Orchestra; Warsaw Philharmonic; Academy of Ancient Music; London Sinfonietta and Ensemble Intercontemporain, and collaborated with artists such as Ian Bostridge, Angelika Kirchschlager, Vilde Frang, Pekka Kuusisto, Francesco Piemontesi, Steven Isserlis and Jean-Efflam Bavouzet.

 In opera Nicholas has worked with English National Opera The Magic Flute, Welsh National Opera Jonathan Harvey’s Wagner Dream and Glyndebourne on Tour Rape of Lucretia.
 A champion of new music, Nicholas has conducted over 200 new works including the UK or world premieres of works by Unsuk Chin, Phillip Glass, Colin Matthews, Nico Muhly, Olivier Messiaen, Krzysztof Penderecki and Judith Weir.